Mahtab Servati: 2014–2019: Career beginnings

 Servati made her acting debut in Sajjad Afsharian's play Iran Vs Australia from 3 August to 6 September 2014 (she was also credited as co-writer in this play).

 She later acted in Hossein Heydaripour's play What is Adel Ferdowsipour doing! from 26 April to 22 May 2015.
 The play consist of three parts, each part about one of the three members of the family.
 This time Servati had a lead role, performing the role of the daughter which now she's married and wishes to be a footballer.

-Servati worked as co-photographer in The Direct-to-video The Gift (2015) directed by Amir Ahmad Ansari.
+Servati worked as co-photographer in the Direct-to-video The Gift (2015) directed by Amir Ahmad Ansari.

 She made her screen debut in the 2015 IRIB TV2 war drama series Kimia in which she played Kimia's (Mehraveh Sharifinia) best friend, Salma, a pregnant southern woman in the midst of the Iran-Iraq war.
 Servati studied for the role of Salma by practicing her character's Khuzestani dialect.
 The series is the second longest-running Iranian television series after The Dots (2003).

 Although it received mixed reviews from critics, the series was a commercial hit and became one of the highest-rated dramas in Iranian television history.
 Kimia receiving four Hafez Awards nominations including Best Television Series and Best Screenplay, winning the latter.
-She recalls her first on camera experience as "bad" due to her lack of knowledge of acting infront of camera.
+She recalls her first on camera experience as "bad" due to her lack of knowledge of acting in front of camera.

 Servati made her film debut in Majid Tavakoli's Born in 1987 which premiered at the 34th Fajr Film Festival in February 2016.

 She worked as the main photographer in the 2016 play Khodabas.

 She acted in Alireza Ajali's play A Few Slips on the Edge of the Heads of a Twisted Position from 30 October to 11 November 2016.

-Servati starred as a patient in the medical television series Nurses (2016) directed by Alireza Afkhami.
+Servati starred as Fatemeh Dadman, a patient in the medical television series Nurses (2016) directed by Alireza Afkhami.
 The series earned three nominations including Best Television Series at the S like Series Awards.